Room (2015 film): Plot

-Reunited with her family, Joy learns that her parents have divorced and that her mother has a new partner, Leo.
-She returns with Jack to her childhood home where her mother and Leo live.
-Her father cannot accept Jack as his grandchild and leaves.
+Joy learns that her parents have divorced and that her mother, Nancy, has a new partner, Leo.
+She returns with Jack to her childhood home, where Nancy and Leo live.
+Her father, refusing to accept Jack as his grandchild, leaves.
 Jack struggles to adjust to life in the larger world, speaking only to his mother and expressing a desire to return to Room.
-Joy struggles with anger and depression, lashing out at her mother and becoming worried about Jack's lack of interaction with "real" things.
-At the suggestion of the family's lawyer as a way to earn money, Joy agrees to a television interview but becomes upset when the interviewer questions her decision to keep the newborn Jack instead of asking her captor to take him to a hospital so he could have a chance at a normal life.
-Overwhelmed, she subsequently attempts suicide after which Jack finds her unconscious in the bathroom, and she is admitted to a hospital.
+Joy struggles with anger and depression, lashing out at Nancy and becoming worried about Jack's lack of interaction with "real" things.
+At the suggestion of the family's lawyer as a way to earn money, Joy agrees to a television interview, but becomes upset when the interviewer questions her decision to keep the newborn Jack instead of asking her captor to take him to a hospital so he could have a chance at a normal life.
+Jack finds her unconscious in the bathroom after a suicide attempt, after which she is admitted to a hospital.

-Jack misses his mother but begins to settle into his new life.
-He bonds with his new family, meets Leo's dog, Seamus, and makes friends with a boy his age.
-Believing his long hair will give Joy the strength she needs to recover, Jack has his grandmother cut it for him so he can send it to her.
-Joy returns home and apologizes for her suicide attempt, thanking Jack for saving her life again.
-Joy and Jack begin to embrace life and do many activities that they enjoy.
+Jack misses his mother, but begins to settle into his new life, gradually bonding with his new family and befriending a boy his age.
+After Nancy gives him a haircut, Jack mails a lock of his hair to Joy.
+She returns home and thanks Jack for saving her again.
 At Jack's request, they visit Room one last time, escorted by police.
-Jack is confused; he feels it has shrunk and that it is a different place with the door open.
+Jack is confused, feeling as though Room has shrunk and that it is a different place with the door open.
 He and Joy say their goodbyes to Room and leave.